Herd management the Shenanigan way

 On a dry paddock, sugar intake is managed.
 Meadow hay is typically lower in sugars than young, lush pasture, reducing the laminitis risk considerably.

-For Thoroughbreds, sudden flushes of grass can upset their delicate digestive balance and increase the risk of colic.
 A hay-based diet and the ability to constantly move about offers a steadier intake of fermentable fibre, improving gut function and stability.

-3. Weight Management
+3. Weight Management.

 Keeping a Shetland pony at a healthy weight is a constant challenge, especially when grass is abundant.
 On a dry paddock, calorie intake can be better regulated.
 Soaking hay, if needed, can further reduce sugar content for easy keepers.

 For Thoroughbreds, the worry is often the opposite—maintaining condition.
 A constant supply of high-fibre, palatable hay helps meet their energy requirements while supporting a healthy hindgut.
-Because the hay is always available, there’s less risk of stress-related weight loss or stereotypic behaviors due to hunger or boredom.

-5. Encouragement of Natural Foraging Behavior
+4. Encouragement of Natural Foraging Behaviour.

 When hay is available ad lib in slow feeders or spread around the paddock, horses are encouraged to move and “graze” throughout the day.